 Revaluation adjustments are made on a class basis.
 Any revaluation increment is credited to equity under the heading of asset revaluation reserve except to the extent that it reverses a previous revaluation decrement of the same class that was previously recognised in the surplus/deficit.
 Revaluation decrements for a class of assets are recognised directly in the surplus/deficit except to the extent that they reverse a previous revaluation increment for that class.

-The Treasury performed a valuation of leasehold improvements, plant and equipment assets on 30 June 2013.
-The valuation was performed by independent valuers Preston Rowe Paterson NSW Pty Limited and was based on valuing the assets at fair value.
-Preston Rowe Paterson NSW Pty Limited confirmed that net asset values materially reflected fair value at 30 June 2013.
+The Treasury performed a valuation of leasehold improvements, infrastructure, plant and equipment assets on 30 November 2007.
+The valuation was performed by independent valuers Preston Rowe Paterson NS W Pty Limited and was based on valuing the assets at fair value.
+Preston Rowe Paterson NS W Pty Limited confirmed that net asset values materially reflected fair value at 30 June 2010.

 Depreciable property, plant and equipment assets are written-off to their estimated residual values over their estimated useful lives to the Treasury using, in all cases, the straightline method of depreciation.